 The park is comprised of over 15,000 acres of dunes, oak savannas, swamps, bogs, marshes, prairies, rivers, and forests.
 It contains 15 miles of Lake Michigan shoreline spanning the distance from Gary to Michigan City.
 Lake Michigan is part of the largest complex of freshwater lakes in the world.
-The national lakeshore's beaches are the park's most significant recreational resource.
+The national park's beaches are the park's most significant recreational resource.

 Immediately inland from the beaches, sand dunes rise to almost 200 feet in a series of ridges, blowouts, and valleys.
 Extensive wetlands fill many depressions between the dune ridges.
-The national lakeshore preserves an important remnant of a once vast and unique environment, resulting from the retreat of the last great continental glacier some 14,000 years ago.
+The national park preserves an important remnant of a once vast and unique environment, resulting from the retreat of the last great continental glacier some 14,000 years ago.
 The park landscape represents at least four major successive stages of historic Lake Michigan shorelines, making it one of the most extensive geologic records of one of the world’s largest, fresh water bodies.